-Label Technology Inc. has submitted an Authority to Construct application for the installation of a new flexographic printing plate manufacturing operation that will include an exposure unit, a washer unit, and an electric drying oven.
+Label Technology Inc. has submitted an Authority to Construct application for the installation of a new flexographic printing press with a laminating station and an electric drying oven.
 Label Technology Inc. is not requesting any changes to the existing facility-wide limit of 49,999 lb-VOC/year.

-Label Technology Inc. has submitted an application for a TV permit; however, that project has been deemed incomplete and a TV permit has yet to be issued for this facility.
+Label Technology Inc. has submitted an application for a TV permit; however, a TV permit has yet to be issued for this facility.